Roy Williams (basketball coach): 2009–16

 The 2011–12 season for the Tar Heels was more successful despite numerous injuries to key players.
 With losses to UNLV, Kentucky as well as a 33-point defeat against Florida State, Williams guided his Heels to another ACC Regular Season Championship after defeating Duke at Cameron Indoor Stadium to close out the regular season (Duke won the first meeting in Chapel Hill).
-UNC entered the 2012 ACC Tournament as the #1 seed.
-The Heels beat Maryland in the quarterfinals and NC State in the semifinals.
-John Henson injured his wrist in the Maryland game and did not play in the semifinals or championship game where UNC lost to Florida State, 85–83.
-UNC was then awarded the #1 seed in the Midwest bracket of the 2012 NCAA Tournament.
-Without Henson, Dexter Strickland and sixth-man Leslie McDonald (who were both sidelined with season-ending injuries) Carolina beat Vermont in the second round of the Tournament.
+UNC Chapel Hill entered the 2012 ACC Tournament as the #1 seed.
+The Tar Heels beat Maryland in the quarterfinals and NC State in the semifinals.
+John Henson injured his wrist in the Maryland game and did not play in the semifinals or championship game where Chapel Hill lost to Florida State, 85–83.
+Chapel Hill was then awarded the #1 seed in the Midwest bracket of the 2012 NCAA Tournament.
+Without Henson, Dexter Strickland and sixth-man Leslie McDonald (who were both sidelined with season-ending injuries) the Tar Heels beat Vermont in the second round of the Tournament.
 Henson returned to the lineup for the third-round game against Creighton.
 The Heels defeated Creighton, however starting point guard Kendall Marshall injured his wrist in the second half of that game.
 Marshall had to undergo surgery and was unable to play for the rest of the season.
-Carolina turned to first-year point guard Stilman White who helped lead the Heels to an OT win over the Ohio Bobcats in the Sweet 16.
+The Tar Heels turned to first-year point guard Stilman White who helped lead the Heels to an OT win over the Ohio Bobcats in the Sweet 16.
 Carolina then faced #2 seed Kansas in the Elite Eight.
 Greatly undermanned, the Heels played Kansas close but Kansas pulled ahead late for the win.
 Roy Williams' 2011–2012 team finished the season with a record of 32–6, 14–2 in the ACC.